SOC 221 • Lecture 5

 Standard error:

-The the standard deviation
+The standard deviation in

-in the sampling distribution
+the sampling distribution

 (in this case, of all